osisoft/OCS-Docs/Content_Portal/How_To_Guides/communities/manage-users.md

 1. On the Communities overview page, find the community where you want to add users and click **Details**.
 2. On the Community Details page, on the **My Users** tab, click **New User**.
 3. Select users.
 If necessary, you can filter the list of users by typing characters in the **Filter users** box.
+You can also filter by selecting **Administrators**, **Moderators**, or **Data Stewards** at the top of the user list.
+Selecting any of these roles shows only users who have been assigned that role.
 4. Select the roles to apply to users being added.
 You can assign the following roles:
    - [Community Administrator](xref:communityroles#community-administrator)
    - [Community Member](xref:communityroles#community-member)